PhilipK/BoilR/Readme.md

 - Restart Steam to see your new shortcuts.

 If you are on Linux (or a Steam Deck) you can install BoilR from [flathub](https://flathub.org/apps/details/io.github.philipk.boilr).
+Be aware that the flatpak version has some limitations compared to the native version.
 There is also an [AUR package](https://aur.archlinux.org/packages/steam-boilr-gui)

 ## Index